 We request that you please do not contact us to ask for the status of your application-you'll receive a call and/or email just as soon as we have made a decision on your application.
 We won't be able to give additional information until that time.

 We encourage all those who apply to MFA programs to thoroughly research the schools to which they are applying, to make campus visits if necessary, and to be prepared to make final decisions in a timely manner.
 This research should be done prior to hearing from the program, not after receiving an acceptance.Remember, for every applicant holding on to multiple offers, a much greater number of applicants are anxiously waiting to hear if they will be offered a spot in those same programs.

 No process is perfect.
 Since the signatories of the CGS resolution typically do not make second-round offers until after April 15th, many applicants are unlikely to have received offers of admission and financial aid from all of the programs to which they applied, even by that date.
 Still, we will do what we can to help applicants make an informed and timely decision about this important stage of their writing lives.

-**Special note for gmail users: This year we have been receiving word that emails sent from our Department and the UNCW Graduate School have been routed to gmail spam folders.
+*Special note for Gmail users: Emails sent from our department and the UNCW Graduate School have been routed to Gmail spam folders.
 Please monitor your email settings and make any necessary adjustments to ensure you don't miss important communication from us, including the status of your application and funding offers!